DragonSenses/job-tracker/journey.md

     }
 ```

+5. In the reducer, the logic to handle `SET_EDIT_JOB`:

+  - Grab the job based on the id passed in from the payload
+  - TO do that, use the `jobs` array within the state and use `find()` the matching `_id`
+  - Destructure the needed values out of the job
+  - Update the current state by spreading it out, then change update the following values: isEditing, editJobId, position, company, jobLocation, jobType, and status

 ### Glaring Issue: Exhaustive Dep

 Either include dependency array or leave it out in `useEffect` hook where we `getJobs`.
 Fix this later as it does not synchronize the jobs array correctly